Ineke has a background in psychology, with specialisations in social psychology (MA) and sport psychology (PhD).

 Bennie, J. A., Pedisic, Z., van Uffelen, K. G. Z., Gale, J., Banting, L., Vergeer, I., Stamatakis, E., Bauman, A. E., & Biddle, S. J. H. (2016).
 The descriptive epidemiology of total physical activity, muscle-strengthening exercises and sedentary behaviour among Australian adults – results from the National Nutrition and Physical Activity Survey.
 BMC Public Health, 16:73. http://www.biomedcentral.com/1471-2458/16/73

 Lyle, J. & Vergeer, I. (2013).
 Recommendations on the methods used to investigate coaches’ decision making.
 In P.Potrac, W.Gilbert, & J. Denison (Eds.).
 Routledge handbook of sports coaching (pp.121-132).
 London, UK: Routledge.

 Vergeer, I. & Lyle, J. (2009).
 Coaching experience: Examining its role in coaches’ decision making.
 International Journal of Sport and Exercise Psychology.
 7(4), 431-449.

 Active Living and Public Health at the Institute of Sport, Exercise and Active Living (ISEAL)

 Areas of expertise

-- Active living and public health
+- Active living & public health

 - Holistic movement practices; (motivation; prevalence; participation patterns; mindfulness; spirituality; embodied self-awareness)